 The following discussion is for general information only and is intended to summarize briefly the U.S. federal tax consequences to Participants arising from participation in the 2005 Plan.
 This description is based on current law, which is subject to change (possibly retroactively).
 The tax treatment of a Participant in the 2005 Plan may vary depending on his particular situation and may, therefore, be subject to special rules not discussed below.
+Options and SARs with an exercise price less than the fair market value of common shares on the date of grant, Phantom Stock, and certain other awards that may be granted pursuant to the 2005 Plan, could be subject to additional taxes unless they are designed to comply with certain restrictions set forth in Section 409A of the Code and guidance promulgated thereunder.
+We do not currently intend to grant such awards under the 2005 Plan, but, in the future if we do grant such awards, such awards will be designed to comply with those restrictions and to avoid the additional taxes imposed by Section 409A of the Code.
 No attempt has been made to discuss any potential foreign, state, or local tax consequences.